Alessandro624/virtualAssistant/README.md

 # virtualAssistant
 This is an intelligent virtual assistant made with Python | Data-set in Italian language

+First you need to run 'training.py' then you can run 'virtualAssistant.py'

 - INSTALLING NUMPY

 pip install numpy